KhotNoorin/Generative-AI-LangChain/README.md

-# Generative-AI-LangChain
+# Generative AI with LangChain

+This repository is a complete guide to **Generative AI with LangChain**.
-This repository covers all the key concepts of Generative AI with LangChain, combining theory and practical code to help you understand how everything works and build real-world AI applications.
+It covers all the key concepts with **theory and practical code**, making it easy to understand how things work and to build your own real-world AI applications.